 Check that your June sales and production numbers match your company goals.
 If you are behind your goals, figure out why and make the needed changes.
-We are now about halfway through the most productive time of the year as far as new leads go, and if you are not on or ahead of your goals, you need to figure out why and get it corrected.
+We’re now about halfway through the most productive time of the year as far as new leads go, and if you are not on or ahead of your goals, you need to figure out why and get it corrected.
 This is not a project one can ignore if you want to meet your company goals for the year.
 This needs to get done.

 It is also time to refocus and get sales in the door.
 It’s not too late to put an advertising program together for late summer if you haven’t already.
-Customers will not call if they do not know you exist.
+Customers will not call if they don’t know you exist.
 Forget the idea that you can work by referrals.
 That is a good way right out of this business.

 Check the markup used for the first half of the year and be sure you are making the minimum 8% net profit.
 If not, adjust your markup to reach your profit goals.
 Waiting until October or November makes catch up very difficult and by then you are eating into your profits for the year.
 We have a simple software program, the Markup Calculator, that helps you calculate your markup.

 While we are thinking of it, have you checked your actual job costs and compared them to your estimated job costs?
 If your error factor is more than 2% max, you have some work to do.
 One of the ways you can reduce your error factor on your estimates is to add your error factor into your estimates.
 We talk about how to calculate your error factor and improve your estimates in the book Estimating Construction Profitably.

 Have you updated your employee manual recently?
 If not, take a look at ours.
 In today’s market place, an employee manual is a must.
 If you don’t have one, you are at risk.

 You should be planning ads for fall work (October, November and December).
 Are you going to run any specials for the holidays this year?
 If you are, now is a good time to get that planning done and put dates on when to place the ads.